 Assessment is used to provide pupils, teachers and parents with information to target improvements and celebrate success.
 It is varied, allowing all pupils the opportunity to demonstrate their full capabilities.

 Assessment is applied consistently throughout school using standardised grading systems, pupil feedback on progress and in reporting to parents.

 The school is very keen that the formats used are fully understood by pupils and parents.
 The school’s agreed assessment procedures are monitored frequently, to ensure consistency across departments.

-Staff give grades for Effort, note whther students are on track to mee their target in year 7, and working at level for Years 8 and 9 with forecast grades at Key Stage 4.
+Staff give grades for Effort, to note whether students are on track to meet their target in Years 7, 8 and 9 with forecast grades at Key Stage 4.

 Effort covers a wide range of criteria: e.g. responsiveness, co-operation, personal organisation, presentation of work and punctuality.
 It can be acknowledged by staff on a day-to-day basis through verbal and written comments.

 A pupil’s level of effort will be formally recognised, within each curriculum area, in the form of a grade awarded and fed back to pupils at least once each half-term.
 The grades given for effort for all year groups are: